metacpan/metacpan-cpan-extracted/distros/P/Paws/README.md

 The SDK is targeted at modern Perl versions.
 Since a new perl gets released every year, distributions perl tend to lag behind, so support for perl versions on any modern, widespread distribution is our target.
 Very old versions may work, but no intention to support them is made.
 You can always install a modern version of perl with perlbrew or plenv in a breeze.
-We're running the test cases on Travis for all "supported" perl versions.
+We're running the test cases on GitHub Actions for all "supported" perl versions.
 If you want to support a lower version, you can contribute back.
 Acceptance of patches for older versions of Perl won't mean that the compatibility will be maintained long-term, although it will be tried :).